Hong Kong: Jimmy Lai faces fresh sedition charge | DW | 28.12.2021

 Lai appeared in court with six other former Apple Daily employees when the charge was added.

-The additional sedition charge imposed on Lai on Tuesday accuses him of conspiracy to print, publish, sell and distribute "seditious publications" in the period between April 2019 and June 24, 2021.
+The additional sedition charge imposed on Lai on Tuesday accuses him of conspiracy to print, publish, sell and distribute "seditious publications" in the period between April 2019 and June 24, 2021, as reported by DW correspondent William Yang.

 Magistrate Peter Law adjourned the case until February 24.